klamomd/Demo_Android_Xamarin_Native_App/README.txt

 I've included the ability to delete users too, since that seemed necessary to remove clutter if many users were added.
 Simply click on the user you wish to delete and you will be prompted with a delete dialog.

-I also took the time to alter the icon for shits and giggles :D
+I also took the time to alter the icon for giggles.

-That should be it!
-Let me know if you have any questions or troubles running the app!

 - Michael Klamo